cleberrandreazza/cloudwalk/README.md

 ## 2. Tech stack

-Project developed in Next.js using Typescript
+Project developed with Next.js using Typescript

-Styled-Components was used for styling.
+Styled-Components for styling.

 Project configured with Eslint, Prettier and Husky for code standardization